University Policy

 Policy

-In accordance with the Office of State Human Resources policy on Voluntary Shared Leave, UNC-Chapel Hill has a voluntary shared leave program for qualifying employees.
-An employee may donate leave, as outlined below, to an employee who has been approved to receive voluntary shared leave because of a medical condition of the employee or their immediate family that will require the employee’s absence for a prolonged period of time.
+In accordance with the Office of State Human Resources Policy on Voluntary Shared Leave (VSL), UNC-Chapel Hill has a VSL program for qualifying employees.
+An employee may donate leave, as outlined below, to an employee approved to receive VSL because of a medical condition affecting the employee or their immediate family that will require the employee’s absence for a prolonged period.

 Qualifying Conditions for Voluntary Shared Leave